geordiekorper/networker/README.md

 ## Usage

-Place a dependency on the `networker` cookbook in your cookbook's `metadata.rb`
+Place a dependency on the `networker` cookbook in your cookbook's `metadata.rb`:

 ```Ruby
 depends 'networker`